openstack-archive/instack-undercloud/README-packages.md

         sudo yum install -y http://rdo.fedorapeople.org/openstack-icehouse/rdo-release-icehouse.rpm

 1. You can either pull instack-undercloud related RPM's from the openstack-m testing repository or the RDO staging repository for now.
-Decide which one you want, and enable it via the comamnds shown below.
+Decide which one you want, and enable it via the commands shown below.

     For openstack-m: